FraserProvan2/osrs-account-search/readme.md

 ## Old School RuneScape Account Search ##

 ### About ###
-The OSRS Account Search is a simple application that displays Old School RuneScape player stats and levels, built using Laravel 5.8 and Vue.js.
+The OSRS Account Search is a web app that looks up Old School RuneScape player stats and levels, built using Laravel 5.8 and Vue.js.

 [OSRS_player_stats](https://github.com/FraserProvan2/OSRS_account_search/blob/master/app/OSRS_player_stats.php) is a class that crawls the official OSRS Highscores page, processes and returns the data as a PHP array.
 This class includes its required utility methods, so it can be reused in other projects.